isomerpages/mlaw-corp/_our-work/1-legal-group.md

 ---
-layout: leftnav-page-content
-title: Legal Group
+title: 'Legal Group'
 permalink: /our-work/legal-group/
-breadcrumb: Legal Group
+breadcrumb: 'Legal Group'
-collection_name: our-work

 ---

 > MinLaw ensures a sound and progressive legal framework that is relevant and modern, provides access to justice, and upholds the rule of law.